 4. A weighted blanket is the most worthwhile thing I ever bought

 Weighted blankets are expensive, but in my opinion they’re absolutely worth it.
 Probably the most worth it thing in my whole life.
-My blanket stop me moving around so much when I sleep, so I can sleep on time, I can sleep the whole night through, and I’m far less tired when I wake up.
+My blanket stops me moving around so much when I sleep, so I can sleep on time, I can sleep the whole night through, and I’m far less tired when I wake up.
 I can finally recharge my body the entire night due to the pressure.
 Remember when getting a weighted blanket to buy one that’s 10 per cent of your body weight.

-5. CBD products
+5. CBD products for Ehlers-Danlos syndrome

 I’ve personally found CBD products really helpful for pain relief and the anxiety that pain causes me.
 CBD oil, cream, body wash – I use all of them.
 It doesn’t take pain away, but it definitely takes the edge off.